 Mirror is to wirelessly take control of any nearby displays.
 Imagine walking up to an airport information screen, and having your flight info pop up, along with a map to the gate.
 That’s the smartphone in your pocket, and the airport/airlines app, communicating with the Mirror video-beacon attached to the screen’s HDMI and USB ports.

 Building an app that interacts with the physical world is one thing.
 Deploying thousands of beacons spread around hundreds of venues is another one, which is why we also have a bunch of APIs and technologies for that:

 Beacon Health Check.
 Beacons broadcast telemetry data such as their battery level or when was the last time they moved, and our SDKs forward this data to Estimote Cloud.
 This way, we can notify you when something’s off.

 Remote Fleet Management.
 If you need to update firmware or settings of your beacons, you can queue the changes via Estimote Cloud dashboard or API.
-They will automatically propagate to the beacons the next time somebody is in range of them, and also over mesh.
+They will automatically propagate to the beacons the next time somebody is in range of them.

 Bulk Updater and deployment tools.
 For when you need to efficiently configure and deploy large quantities of beacons.

 Analytics.
 Monitor which areas and objects are the most interacted with.

 What about iBeacon or Eddystone?